 Workzone is an Asana alternative for marketing teams, ad agencies and other organizations that manage a lot of projects.
 The software has been around for a couple of decades, which shows that they’ve been doing something right.
 Workzone has more features than some entry-level project management software solutions and is easier to use than Asana.
 It offers budget management, collaborative tools, Gantt charts, portfolio management and works best with traditional methodologies.

 Another work management alternative to Asana is Podio.
 It’s a great productivity tool that can keep track of client contacts and other key information, such as notes from meetings.
 There are customizable templates that help users log in the right information.
-It helps to facilitate communications and organize projects, especially when dealing with external teams on a project.
-It also acts as a collaborative bridge between different departments in an organization.
+It helps to facilitate team collaboration, communications and organize projects, especially when dealing with external teams on a project.
+It also acts as a collaborative bridge between team members from different departments in an organization.
 It tracks tasks and multiple projects, and projects can be organized by group and colleagues.
 But it’s a very specific project and task management software, which makes it difficult to use or configure for project implementation.